domainsofapp/domainsofapp.github.io/_posts/2018-06-24-life-mantras.md

 Be present, but fly under the radar at all times (out of a safety concern for your own self).

-As a rule, never look up yourself ("egosurfing") or others on the Internet.
+As a rule, never look up yourself ("ego-surfing") or others on the Internet.
 Never "surf" without purpose.
 Do everything for a specific purpose driven by your mind, even if "everything" is nothing because your mind does not feel like doing anything.

 Train your mind to operate on three concurrent paths at all times: 1.) the here and now, 2.) the immediate next step, and 3.) making sure #1 and #2 are all there ever is.

 F--k you.
 Pay me.
+We only live once (WOLO).
+This is OUR time to live OUR lives; not yours!

 Wait two weeks to report any medical, dental, etc. issue to a professional (doctor, dentist, etc.).

-Return to your child-state.
+Return to your child-state (as far as hobbies and interests go).
 Try to embrace games, puzzles, and riddles.
+Reject innately-tempting, curmudgeonly behavior when possible.
+The world sucks without good people doing good things; you must manifest not-suck into the world or else it will innately suck.

 If you don't wish to be judged for your vulnerabilities, or you're just tired of it all, be alone forever.
 That doesn't sound like much fun, though.